jordenpiu/jordenpiu/README.md

 - 👯 I’m looking to collaborate on FSL application on Medical Images.
 - 👩‍💻 programming language I practice : Python
 - 🤔 I’m looking for help with understanding concepts of DL.
-- 💬 Ask me about project management work.
-I have worked on a few companies and with various teams in management work.
-In technical field I have worked mostly on embedded system coding, till date.
-THOUGH WORKING ON TECH,GOOD AT HANDLING MANAGEMENT WORK AS WELL.
 - 📫 How to reach me: at instagram as jordenpiu | email: pankhidsrl@gmail.com | linkedin - Pankhi Kashyap
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I worship work and live to eat delicious food.
 I hate classroom education.
 Soltitude is bliss.
 - 🌈 Pursuing BE(ECE) from Gauhati University Institute of Science and Technology, Guwahati, Assam, India.